openimis/openimis_docs/user_manual/claims/review_claims.rst

  #. **Saving**

     Once all mandatory data is entered, clicking on the ``Save`` button (:numref:`mat_save`) will save the feedback on current claim.
-The user will be re-directed back to the `Claims Overview Page <#claims-overview-page>`__\ ; a message confirming that the feedback has been saved will appear on the Information Panel.
+The user will be re-directed back to the :ref:`Claims Overview Page  <claims-overview-page>`\ ; a message confirming that the feedback has been saved will appear on the Information Panel.
 If inappropriate data is entered or mandatory data is not entered at the time the user clicks the Save button, an error message will appear in the Information Panel, and the data field will take the focus.

  #. **Back**

-    By clicking on the ``back`` button (:numref:`mat_back`), the user will be re-directed to the `Claims Overview Page <#claims-overview-page>`__\ .
+    By clicking on the ``back`` button (:numref:`mat_back`), the user will be re-directed to the :ref:`Claims Overview Page  <claims-overview-page>`\ .